tatianegercina/FinTech/02-Homework/03-Python/Instructions/README.md

 * Initialize an empty `report` dictionary to hold the future aggregated per-product results.
 The `report` dictionary will eventually contain the following metrics:

   * `01-count`: the total quantity for each ramen type

   * `02-revenue`: the total revenue for each ramen type

   * `03-cogs`: the total cost of goods sold for each ramen type

   * `04-profit`: the total profit for each ramen type

-* Then loop through every row in the `sales` list object.
+* Then, loop through every row in the `sales` list object.

   * For each row of the `sales` data, set the menu item data as its own variable `sales_item`.

-  * Perform a quick check to see if the `sales_item` is not already included in the `report`.
-If not, initialize the key-value pairs for the particular `sales_item` in the report; set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the following:
+  * Perform a quick check if the `sales_item` is already included in the `report`.
+If not, initialize the key-value pairs for the particular `sales_item` in the report.
+Then, set the `sales_item` as a new key to the `report` dictionary and the values as a nested dictionary containing the following:

     ```python
     {